Sanjay-batthula/Sanjay-batthula/README.md

   <br />
   💻 I love to learn new technologies and frameworks.
   <br />
-  🧑‍💼 I’m currently a intern as a Web developer at Edueme Research Labs.
+  🧑‍💼 I’m currently a Tech Lead at S-Hatch and cofounder of Crashcue+
   <br />
 </p>